wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

     (3) Any such Order may at any time be revoked by the Governor-General by Order in Council; and thereupon the institution shall cease to be an institution under this Act as from the date specified in that behalf in the last-mentioned Order.

-    Compare: 1909 No 33 [ss 3][57], [4][58]
+    Compare: 1909 No 30 ss 3, 4

-    Section 5(1) proviso: repealed, on 1 July 1993, by [section 32][59] of the Health Reforms (Transitional Provisions) Act 1993 (1993 No 23).
+    Section 5(1) proviso: repealed, on 1 July 1993, by [section 32][57] of the Health Sector (Transfers) Act 1993 (1993 No 23).

-    Section 5(2): repealed, on 1 July 1993, by [section 32][59] of the Health Reforms (Transitional Provisions) Act 1993 (1993 No 23).
+    Section 5(2): repealed, on 1 July 1993, by [section 32][57] of the Health Sector (Transfers) Act 1993 (1993 No 23).

 ##### 6 Existing institutions

-*   Every institution which at the commencement of this Act is a certified Inebriates Home under the Reformatory Institutions Act 1909 shall be deemed to be a certified institution under this Act; and all the provisions of this Act shall apply thereto and to all persons received and detained therein, whether before or after the commencement of this Act:
+*   Every institution which at the commencement of this Act is a certified inebriates home under the Reformatory Institutions Act 1909 shall be deemed to be a certified institution under this Act; and all the provisions of this Act shall apply thereto and to all persons received and detained therein, whether before or after the commencement of this Act:

     provided that any person detained in any such institution at the commencement of this Act shall be discharged on the date on which he would have been discharged if this Act had not been passed unless an order is made under this Act for his discharge on an earlier date.